molecule-man/telescope-menufacture/README.md

-# telescope-menufacture.nvim
+# telescope-menufacture

-`telescope-menufacture.nvim` is an extension for [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim).
+`telescope-menufacture` is an extension for [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim).
 It extends built-in pickers (`find_files`, `live_grep` and `grep_string`) with the menu that allows to toggle/change such picker options as include hidden dirs, include ignored files, search in particular folders etc.

 # Demo